adammurdoch/language-experiments/README.md

 - Implementing and running tests
 - Using an IDE

 The CLI application is a simple `grep` implementation.
-It uses an CLI arg parsing library and the language's stdlib.
+It uses a CLI arg parsing library and the language's stdlib.

 There are implementations for:

 - Rust + Cargo
 - Go
 - node.js + npm
+- Java + Bazel

 # Rust